Land0fChocolate/NewEmeraldRomHack/README.md

 - Using Giga Impact in a contest freezes the game.
 - Rarely, a party Pokemon may turn into a bad egg during battles.
 Cause unknown.
 Seems to happen with switching.
 Recommend to keep a lot of save files for safety.
 	- Note: Bad Eggs mean that the Pokémon data checksum is invalid.
 Something is corrupting the Pokémon data.
+	- Note for players: Restart immediately if bad egg appears.
+They cannot hatch or be removed.

 # Post Launch TODOs